-Neck pain is a common complaint that can be caused by a variety of things.
+Neck pain is a common complaint that various things can cause.
 Poor posture, repetitive motions, and injuries can all lead to stiffness and discomfort.
-In some cases, neck pain can be the result of an injury or accident.
+In some cases, neck pain can result from an injury or accident.
 Whiplash, for example, is a type of neck injury that commonly occurs after a car accident.

-However, neck pain can also be the result of a more serious condition such as arthritis, meningitis, or degenerative disc disease.
-If you are experiencing neck pain, it is important to see a doctor to rule out any underlying medical conditions.
+However, neck pain can also result from a more severe condition such as arthritis, meningitis, or degenerative disc disease.
+If you are experiencing neck pain, you must see a doctor to rule out any underlying medical conditions.

 Pillow & Sleeping Position